kayaman/magj-learn/src/content/docs/aws/mla/resources/questions.md

 Regression testing checks for changes in system behavior due to code changes.
 Re-running models with new feature engineering on holdout tests datasets.
 Checking for degradation in accuracy is a form of regression testing.

 ---

++ After deploying a new version, the MLOps engineer notices issues arising in production.
+It is necessary to quickly rollback to the previous version.
+Which AWS service provides straightforward rollback capabilities?

+*AWS CodeDeploy*

+CodeDeploy is a deployment service that provides automated in-place deployments and straightforward rollback to previous versions.

+---